sinedied/talks/chaos/chaos.md

 ]

 ???
-- Most of the time in a project is spent on the "need to" tasks
+- A lot of the time in a project is spent on the "need to" tasks

 ---